Electromyography (EMG) measures and records the electrical activity of a muscle. It can record it at rest and it contracts.

 Prior to Test

-- If your doctor tells you to, stop cigarettes, coffee, tea, and soft drinks for 2-3 hours before the test.
+- Avoiding tobacco, coffee, tea, and soft drinks for 2 to 3 hours before the test

 Description of the Test